Response to Climate Change

 The amount of CO2 emitted by the amount of production.
 The lower this figure, the less CO2 a company emits per unit of production and thus the more efficiently that company can make products.

-Daikin Industries, Ltd. set a goal of decreasing CO2 emissions (per sales) from transportation by 5% in fiscal 2020 compared to fiscal 2016 by switching from trucks to trains and ferries.
-We also increased the use of direct shipping from overseas production sites to Japan to ensure the shortest possible transportation route.
+Daikin Industries, Ltd. set a goal of decreasing CO2 emissions (per sales) from transportation by 5% by fiscal 2020 compared to fiscal 2015 by switching from trucks to trains and ferries.
+We also increased the use of direct shipping from overseas production sites to places of consumption in Japan to ensure the shortest possible transportation route.

-The Daikin Group is working to expand the use of renewable energy such as solar, wind, and hydro power.
+Daikin is working to expand the use of renewable energy such as solar, wind, and hydro powers.

-An example is in Europe, where governments using EU regulations on renewable energy like solar, wind, and hydro, are aiming to have renewable energy account for 20% of the energy mix by 2020.
-Daikin Europe N.V. has since fiscal 2007 been switching its factory and office power to hydro, and today 100% of the approximately 13 million kWh is covered by hydropower.
-This has eliminated the CO2 previously emitted from purchased electricity, and so the company has reduced the previous 5,000 tons-CO2 per year, or a total of approximately 1,660 tons-CO2.
+An example is in Europe, where governments using EU directives on renewable energy like solar, wind, and hydro powers, are aiming to have renewable energy account for 20% of the energy mix by 2020.
+Daikin Europe N.V. has since fiscal 2007 been using 100% hydro powered green electricity to power its factory and office.
+We have also purchased green energy at one base in the U.K. and one in the Czech Republic.

-In fiscal 2015, we installed tracking solar panels at the TIC, which helped the solar power system generate 330,000kwh a year, which translates to CO2 emission reductions of approximately 127 t-CO2.
+In fiscal 2015, we installed tracking solar panels at the Technology and Innovation Center (TIC), Daikin's R&D base, which helped the solar power system generate 330,000 kWh a year.
+This is equivalent to CO2 emission reductions of approximately 127 tons-CO2.

 Find out more in your region.